johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * What are the limitations of your design?

-It takes up more storage space, due to indexes for speed.
-I have to be the one to update it.
+It takes up slightly more storage space, due to indexes.

+One big flaw is that it has to be updated manually, although much of that is automated.

 Not really designed for create, update, delete - only read.
 CRUD disappointed.

+Entirely static.
+Not dynamic.
+No realtime updates.
+Assumes listings and hosts do not change.

 * What might your database not be able to represent very well?

+Nothing realtime, like responding to changes in bookings.